fabrezi/blog/notes.md

 ## New Features

+00. Create a new URL for the blog.
+I find the current URL long and cumbersome.
+It should be as follows: www.mowgliblog.com or something along the lines.

 1. Email Configuration: This is a major feature.
 It is to formulate a method to receive mail from a certain protocol which is independent of gmail domain.
 Also I want it to use cmd prompt to send/receive messages.